Script Pool

 Carina’s apparent success in helping the grieving mother, though no one knows how, sparks rivalry with course leader Fredrik.

-As Hanna craves more and Fredrik schemes to undermine her, Carina’s deception spirals out of control - leading her into a dark place where she ironically begins to realize what she might truly be seeking in life.
+As Hanna craves more and Fredrik schemes to undermine her, Carina’s deception spirals out of control — leading her into a dark place where she ironically begins to realise what she might truly be seeking in life.

 Director's note